Hud (1963 film): Plot

-Hud Bannon (Newman) is ambitious and self-centered, the opposite of his deeply principled rancher father Homer (Douglas).
-Also living on the Bannon ranch is Hud's teenaged nephew, Lonnie (Brandon deWilde), who looks up to both men, but is most impressed by Hud.
-Lonnie and Hud are attracted to the Bannons' housekeeper, Alma (Patricia Neal).
-Although she is attracted to Hud, Alma keeps her distance because she has been mistreated in the past by men like him.
+Hud is the ambitious, self-centered son of deeply principled Texas rancher Homer Bannon.
+Lonnie, teenaged orphan son of Hud's elder brother Norman, looks up to both men, but is most impressed by Hud.
+Both young men are attracted to the Bannons' earthy housekeeper, Alma.
+Although she finds Hud physically attractive, Alma keeps her distance because she has been mistreated in the past by self-centered men.

-After the sudden, inexplicable death of a cow on the ranch, Homer sends Lonnie to town to bring Hud to the ranch for his opinion.
-Lonnie, finding Hud just in time to take the blame for Hud's tryst with a married woman, protests Hud's putting him in a dangerous situation as they return to the ranch, with Hud driving over Alma's flowers as they arrive.
-At the dead animal, Hud shoots several buzzards to scare the flock away against his father's protestations that they keep the land clean and shooting them is illegal.
-Hud states his immunity to laws that inconvenience him, setting the tone of his overall demeanor.
-Hud is annoyed by his father's decision to summon the state veterinarian, and suggests selling the animals to other ranchers before the news spreads; otherwise, government agents will kill all the cattle and destroy everything they have worked for.
-He blames his father for not realizing that the cheap Mexican cattle were sick before he bought them.
-Adhering to his principles, Homer ignores Hud's idea and waits for the veterinarian.
-Upon his arrival, the state veterinarian immediately issues a legally binding state livestock transfer order directing the quarantine of the ranch for a possible foot-and-mouth disease outbreak.
-This freezes the movement of all livestock to or from the Bannon ranch, while they await the test results.
+After one of their cows suddenly dies, Homer sends Lonnie to town to bring Hud to the ranch for his opinion.
+Lonnie finds Hud, only to have his wastrel uncle shift the blame onto him for his tryst with a married woman.
+Back at the ranch, Hud drives over Alma's flowers.
+He shoots several buzzards to scare the flock away from the dead cow, against his father's protestations that they keep the land clean and killing them is illegal.
+True to form, Hud claims immunity to laws that inconvenience him.
+Hud is annoyed by his father's decision to summon the state veterinarian, pushing for unloading the cattle to unsuspecting neighbors before the news spreads; otherwise, government agents will kill the entire herd and destroy everything they have worked for.
+He blames his father for not realizing that the Mexican herd he recently purchased was sick before he bought them.
+Homer is revolted by Hud's suggestions.
+After a quick inspection the veterinarian immediately quarantines the ranch for a possible outbreak of foot-and-mouth disease.
+Aware that a positive test may cost him everything, Homer nevertheless complies.

-Aware of the possibility of bankruptcy to the ranch, Homer nevertheless complies.